martin-magakian/terraform-provider-beeswax/README.md

 ## Limitation

 * Only user and role are supported.
-See [Beeswax documentation](https://api-docs.freewheel.tv/beeswax/v2.0/reference) for all resources available
+See [Beeswax documentation](https://api-docs.freewheel.tv/beeswax/v2.0/reference) for all resources available.
-* data resource can only use ID
+* data resource can only use ID.